This is the top floor which is actually one room running from the front to the back of la maison.

 The owners are generously leaving most of the furniture as well as white goods such as fridge, washer/dryer, TV etc which basically means a furnished home & ever so helpful given our budget & time constraints.

-We will be there for 3 months at a time, for now, given we have a law practice in Australia to run & French visa requirements i.e. as Australians, we enter the country under the European Schengen arrangement.
+Pre Covid, we planned to be there for 3 months first up given we run a law practice in Australia & French visa requirements i.e. as Australians we enter the country under the European Schengen arrangement.

 The wooden staircase, l’escalier en bois, leads you up to the first & top floors from the basement area.
 The top floor you see in the first image.